 Placing the wide belt of a sander against the narrow edge of a single board is cumbersome and hard to balance.
 Instead, clamp several boards together and sand them all at once.
 This creates a larger surface area which is easier to work with.

 When stripping finish, start with a coarser grit.
 You want to make sure you’re effectively removing the paint, varnish, etc. Once you’ve found the minimum grit necessary, you can experiment with finer grits in order to smooth the wood.

 No matter what you’re sanding, let the tool do the work.
 If you press down too hard the belt will become clogged.
 Instead, the sander’s weight should provide appropriate pressure on its own.
 Remember to always sand with the direction of the grain.

 Pros and Cons of Handheld Belt Sanders

-- Most handheld belt sander has an attached sander dust bag, so you don’t need to worry about the dust when working, or to clean up after your job is done.
+- Most handheld belt sanders have an attached sander dust bag, so you don’t need to worry about the dust when working, or cleaning up after your job is done.